arjo129/uSpeech/README.md

 ## Algorithm ##
 The library utilizes a special algorythm to enable speech detection.
 First the complexity of the signal is determined by taking the absolute derivative of the signal multiplying it by a fixed point saclar and then dividing it by the absolute integral of the signal.
 Consonants (other than R,L,N and M) have a value above 40 and vowels have a value below 40.
-To determine the vowel a filter bank is used and the formants are extracted and matched to [this table](http://en.wikipedia.org/wiki/Formant#Formants_and_phonetics) and determined.
-As for consonants, they can be divided into frictaves and plosives.
+Consonants, they can be divided into frictaves and plosives.
 Plosives are like p or b whereas frictaves are like s or z.
 Generally each band of the complexity coeficient (abs derivative over abs integral) can be matched to a small set of frictaves and plosives.
 The signal determines if it is a plosive or a frictave by watching the length of the utterance (plosives occur over short periods while frictaves over long).
 Finally the most appropriate character is chosen.